October 12, 2016

-We are offering a small window through October 31, 2016 for those who wish to have a place in the queue prior to the shut off.
+We are offering a window through October 31, 2016 for those who wish place an order prior to the shut off.
 As always any questions can be addressed to Christine email@example.com, voice mail to 515-966-2126.
 Please utilize the sword order form to place your order.
-In addition to PayPal and bank check we now have the ability to invoice via email so you can use your credit or debit card.
+In addition to PayPal and bank check we now have the ability to invoice via email so you can use your credit or debit card for the deposit.

 Howard Clark is Omimi.
 Big Ear.
 The most sought after maker of Japanese style sword blades.
 The creator of the L6 Banite Katana which is hands down the highest performance sword blade in the world.
 Omimi-san has been a bladesmith for over 30 years.
 Early on he mastered forging, damascus, and distal symmetry.
 As Morgan Valley Forge Howard produced knives with organic flow and keen balance.
 Everything he made was meant to be used and felt right in the hand.
 The natural style of his work in straight fixed blades and folders is distinctive.